bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-robot-list.md

-# Get a list of registered application Automation rules bizproc.robot.list
+# Get a list of registered application robots bizproc.robot.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}